cabforum/code-signing/docs/CSBR.md

 f. `extKeyUsage`

-   If the Certificate is a Code Signing Certificate, then `id-kp-codeSigning` MUST be present and the Lifetime Signing OID (`1.3.6.1.4.1.311.10.3.13`) MAY be present.
+   If the Certificate is a Code Signing Certificate, then `id-kp-codeSigning` MUST be present and the following EKUs MAY be present:
+   * Lifetime Signing OID (`1.3.6.1.4.1.311.10.3.13`)
+   * `id-kp-emailProtection`
+   * Document Signing (`1.3.6.1.4.1.311.3.10.3.12`)

-   If the Certificate is a timestamp Certificate, then `id-kp-timeStamping` MUST be present and MUST be marked critical.
+   If the Certificate is a Timestamp Certificate, then `id-kp-timeStamping` MUST be present and MUST be marked critical.

+   Additionally, the following EKUs MUST NOT be present:
+   * `anyExtendedKeyUsage`
+   * `id-kp-serverAuth`

-   Other values MUST NOT be present unless the CA has a business agreement with a Platform vendor requiring that EKU in order to issue a Platform-specific code signing certificate with that EKU.
+   Other values SHOULD NOT be present.
+If any other value is present, the CA MUST have a business agreement with a Platform vendor requiring that EKU in order to issue a Platform-specific code signing certificate with that EKU.

 g. `authorityKeyIdentifier`